vria/design-patterns/Behavioral/Visitor/README.md

 Visitor
 =======

-Visitor pattern lets introduce a new method for a multiple element classes without changing that classes.
+Visitor pattern lets you introduce a new method for a multiple classes without changing those classes.
 These new methods (one for each element class) are encapsulated in the `Visitor` class.
-Then when it comes to executing this operation the visitor object is passed to a generic method `acceptVisitor($anyVisitor)` of an element object which in turn calls the proper method of passed visitor.
+When it comes to executing this operation the visitor object is passed to a generic method `acceptVisitor($anyVisitor)` of an element object which in turn calls a proper method of passed visitor.

 So before: